josephsl/wintenApps/readme.md

 * Textual responses from Cortana are announced in most situations.

-## Maps

-* NVDA will no longer interrupt speech when focused on items other than the map control in some cases.

 ## Modern keyboard

 This includes emoji panel, clipboard history, touch keyboard, dictation/voice typing, hardware input suggestions, suggested actions, and modern input method editors for certain languages across Windows 10 and 11.
 When viewing emojis, for best experience, enable Unicode Consortium setting from NVDA's speech settings and set symbol level to "some" or higher.
 When pasting from clipboard history in Windows 10, press Space key instead of Enter key to paste the selected item.